fit-n-risju/website-cms/src/pages/recipe/worlds-best-performance-breakfast.md

   - amount: "1 tsp  "
     ingredient: Psyllium husks
   - ingredient: Cinnamon
-    amount: breeze
+    amount: breeze of
-  - amount: "1 - 2  "
+  - amount: some
     ingredient: fresh fruits of your choice (e.g. kiwi, banana, prune, strawberry, blueberry...)
+  - ingredient: Water or Milk
+    amount: some
 instructionsEN: Take a large cereal bowl and fill it with the protein powder, the oatmeal, and the seeds.
-Mix these ingredients and add water until you have a creamy mass.
+Mix these ingredients and add water or milk until you have a creamy mass.
+Remember that milk has more calories than water!
 Next, cut your fruit into small pieces and add it to the bowl.
 Finally, you make a breeze of cinnamon over the food - ready and enjoy.
 introDE: "Hier habt ihr ein energiereiches und gesundes Frühstück mit Haferflocken.
 Eine kurze Bemerkung zu Haferflocken: In Haferflocken sind viele gesunde Inhaltsstoffe, wie zum Beispiel Ballaststoffe und Eisen.
 Dazu noch